Maison Ikkoku

-The manga was adapted into a ninety-six-episode anime television series created by Studio Deen that ran on Fuji TV from March 1986 to March 1988.
+The manga was adapted into a 96-episode anime television series created by Studio Deen that ran on Fuji TV from March 1986 to March 1988.
 A Final Chapter movie, three original video animations (OVAs), and a music special were also produced, with a live-action film made by Toei in 1986.
 A live-action TV special aired in May 2007 on TV Asahi, with a finale aired in July 2008.
 Both the manga and anime have been released in North America by Viz Media.

-Maison Ikkoku has been both critically and commercially successful, with over 25 million copies in circulation, making it one of the best-selling manga series.
+Maison Ikkoku has been both critically and commercially successful, with over 25 million copies in circulation.

 Plot

 The story mainly takes place at Maison Ikkoku (一刻館, Ikkoku-kan), a worn and aging boarding house in a fictional Tokyo ward called Tokeizaka (時計坂), where 20-year-old college applicant Yusaku Godai lives.
-Though honest and good-natured, he is weak-willed and often taken advantage of by the offbeat and mischievous tenants who live with him: Yotsuya, Akemi Roppongi and Hanae Ichinose.
-As he is about to move out, he is stopped at the door by the beautiful Kyoko Otonashi, who announces she will be taking over as manager.
+Though honest and good-natured, he is weak-willed and often taken advantage of by the other residents of Maison Ikkoku, each with their offbeat and mischievous personalities: Yotsuya the voyeur, shameless Akemi Roppongi and the Ichinose family, primarily the alcoholic, gossiping stay-at-home mom Hanae Ichinose.
+As he is about to move out, he is stopped at the door by the beautiful Kyoko Otonashi (née Chigusa), who announces she will be taking over as the resident manager.
 Godai immediately falls in love with her and decides to stay.
-Godai and the other tenants find out that despite her young age, Kyoko is a widow who had married her high school teacher, who tragically died shortly thereafter.
+Godai and the other tenants find out that despite her young age, Kyoko is a widow: after she married her high school teacher Soichiro, he died shortly thereafter.
 Godai empathizes with Kyoko and endeavors to free her from her sadness.
-He manages to work up enough courage to confess his love to her, and it begins to look as if a relationship between them might appear.
-However, Kyoko meets the rich, handsome and charming tennis coach Shun Mitaka at her tennis club.
+He manages to work up enough courage to confess his love to her, and just as their nascent relationship begins to develop, Kyoko meets the rich, handsome and charming tennis coach Shun Mitaka at her neighborhood tennis club.
 Mitaka quickly declares his intention to court Kyoko and states that he is very patient, and can wait until her heart is ready.

-Godai, not willing to give up, continues to chase Kyoko.
-But through a series of misunderstandings, he is seen by Kyoko and Mitaka walking with the cute and innocent Kozue Nanao.
-For the rest of the series, Kozue is mistakenly perceived as being Godai's girlfriend (by Kozue herself as well).
+Godai, not willing to give up, continues to chase Kyoko, but through a series of misunderstandings, he is seen by Kyoko and Mitaka walking with the cute and innocent Kozue Nanao, who he had met previously at one of his many part-time jobs.
+For the rest of the series, Kozue is mistakenly perceived as Godai's girlfriend, including by Kozue herself.
 Angered by this, Kyoko begins to openly date Mitaka.
-Despite the misunderstandings, Kyoko and Godai clearly have feelings for each other, and their relationship grows over the course of the series.
-Godai eventually manages to get into college and, with the help of Kyoko's family, he begins student-teaching at Kyoko's old high school.
-Almost mirroring Kyoko's meeting of her husband, Godai catches the attention of precocious and brazen student Ibuki Yagami, who immediately begins pursuing him.
-Her outspoken approach stands in stark contrast to Kyoko, which helps Kyoko come face to face with her feelings for Godai.
+Despite the misunderstandings, Kyoko and Godai clearly have feelings for each other, and their relationship continues to grow over the course of the series.
+Godai eventually manages to get into college and, with the help of the Otonashi family, he begins student-teaching at Kyoko's old high school.
+Almost mirroring Kyoko's first romance, Godai catches the attention of precocious and brazen student Ibuki Yagami, who immediately begins pursuing him.
+Her outspoken approach stands in stark contrast to Kyoko, which helps Kyoko face her feelings for Godai.